OrioPrisco/STAR/README.md

 The Run savefile contains some information that gets copied back to your permanent savefile when you end/quit the run
 For this reason, it is not recommended that you load previous run files and that you only load savefiles that you created
-Doing otherwise might release in data loss (I've experienced some of it myself)
+Doing otherwise might result in data loss (I've experienced some of it myself)

 ## requirements
 - python3